Skip to content

 Very few control what happens when those decisions act.

-The commit boundary is the point where a decision transitions from evaluation to execution — where it produces a real-world effect.
+The commit boundary is the point where a decision transitions from evaluation to execution — where it becomes real, irreversible, and accountable.

 This is where: